What We Do

 Dr Turner’s interest in concussion and sports-related head injuries started with his early involvement in international freestyle skiing and increased dramatically during his 23 years with British horseracing.
 His ground-breaking concussion protocol for jockeys was rolled out in 2003, shortly after the 1st Concussion Consensus Conference held in Vienna in 2001, and was the first standardised concussion program in any non-team sport in the world.

 With his retirement from horseracing looming in 2013, Dr Turner created N-CHIC (the National Concussion and Head Injury Centre) and concussion research on retired jockeys was born.
-With initial funding from a private donor in Hong Kong, and the generous support of the Injured Jockeys Fund and Godolphin Racing, this rapidly evolved into the ICHIRF project as it is now.
+With initial funding from a private donor, and the generous support of the Injured Jockeys Fund and Godolphin Racing, this rapidly evolved into the ICHIRF project as it is now.

 The ICHIRF concept generated international interest in horse racing circles and amongst other concussion researchers, and Dr Turner presented a summary of the project at numerous conferences in the UK, Europe, the Far East and the USA.
 At one of these, Dr John York MD (the chairman of the NFL Owners Health and Safety Advisory Committee since its inception in 2011, a member of the NFL Health and Safety Committee, International Committee and Audit Committee and a former racecourse owner) expressed an interest and, with his support, the National Football League subsequently agreed to support the project.

-As the project has progressed, additional financial support has been provided by the Professional Footballers’ Association (PFA), the Racing Foundation and the British Association of Sport and Exercise Medicine (BASEM), a reflection of the widespread appeal of this extremely important £2.0m research initiative.
+As the project has progressed, additional financial support has been provided by the The Players Foundation, the Racing Foundation and the British Association of Sport and Exercise Medicine (BASEM), a reflection of the widespread appeal of this extremely important £2.0m research initiative.

 The ICHIRF Protocol